ChatImproVR/The-Book/src/Beginner_Tutorial/setting_up_plugin_development_environment.md

 # Setting up Plugin Development Environment

-Plugins are typically developed in their own repositories or folders.
+Plugins are typically developed in their own repositories or folders, separate from the engine repository.

 ## Before plugin development
-Before we start doing any plugin development, we need to set up the engine into your machine.
-Please refer to the [Installation](../installation.md) as beginning installation and [Development Environment](../development_environment.md) to set up the development environment.
+Before we start doing any plugin development, you need to set up the engine on your machine.
+Please refer to the [Installation](../installation.md) and [Development Environment](../development_environment.md) to set up the development environment before proceeding.

 ## Using the template
-The easiest way to get started is to fork the
-[plugin template repository](https://github.com/ChatImproVR/template).
+The easiest way to get started with a new plugin is to use the [plugin template repository](https://github.com/ChatImproVR/template).

 [![Use this template button](./images/use_this_template.png)](https://github.com/ChatImproVR/template)